-Computer Programming EG2102EE
+Computer Programming

-Year: II Part: I Total: 4 hours /week Lecture: 2 hours/week Tutorial: hours/week Practical: hours/week Lab: 2 hours/week
+Lecture: 2 hours/week

+Tutorial: hours/week

+Practical: hours/week

 This course deals with the problem-solving techniques using C programming language.
 It provides the students with the knowledge of the basic features of the C language such as data types, keywords, operators, control structure, array, function, Pointer and data files.